robtweed/DPP/README.md

 ## DPP APIs

-- Loading the DPP Module into your browser:
+- Loading the DPP Creation Module into your browser:

+      const {createDPP} = await import(/path/to/dpp_browser.js);

+or, if building using local copies of DPP and QOper8, load the DPP module itself:

-      const {DPP} = await import(/path/to/dpp.js)
+      const {DPP} = await import(/path/to/dpp.min.js);

-- Creating an instance of the DPP Class
+or, if building using Node.js/NPM

+      import {createDPP} from 'dpp-db/node';

+- Starting DPP:

-  - Using QOper8 from CDN
+  - Using DPP and QOper8 from CDN

-        let dpp = await DPP.create({
+        let dpp = await createDPP({
           storeName: storeName,
-          idb_name: idbName           // optional, 'DPP' used if omitted });
+          idb_name: idbName,           // optional, 'DPP' used if omitted });

-  - Using a local copy of QOper8:
+  - Using a local copy of DPP (but CDN copy of QOper8):

+        const {DPP} = await import('/path/to/dpp.min.js');

+        let dpp = await createDPP({
+          storeName: storeName,
+          idb_name: idbName,
+          DPP: DPP
+        });

+  - Using local copies of both DPP and QOper8:

+        const {DPP} = await import('/path/to/dpp.min.js');
-        const {QOper8} = await import('/qoper8/QOper8.min.js');
+        const {QOper8} = await import('path/to/qoper8.min.js');

         let dpp = new DPP({
           storeName: storeName,
-          idb_name: idb_name,
+          idb_name: idbName,
+          DPP: DPP,
           QOper8: QOper8
         });

-- Open/Start DPP and connect a local object to the *indexedDB* Database store
+- creating a local object and attaching it to its DPP-managed copy in *indexedDB*:

-      let local_object = await dpp.start(mode)
+      let local_object = await dpp.start(mode);

-  - If *mode* is not specified, the Proxy Object specified by *obj_name* will be restored with any existing data from the specified *indexedDB* ObjectStore
+  - If *mode* is not specified, the Proxy Object specified by *local_object* will be restored with any existing data from the specified *indexedDB* ObjectStore

   - If you specify a value of *new* for *mode*, then the specified *indexedDB* ObjectStore is cleared down and the Proxy Object will be empty.
+For example:

+      let local_object = await dpp.start('new');

 ## Limitations to DPP

 - Your Persistent Object(s) are Proxy Objects (actually deep proxies, with Proxies at every key level).

-- If you assign them to another variable, changes made to that variable will not be persisted in the *indexedDB* copy.

 - A DPP Proxy Object can be as deeply-nested as you want, and can contain any mixture of: